NASA-LIS/LISF/lis/utils/usaf/S2S/README_ghis2s-cylc.md

 # The ghis2s Python Package

 The `ghis2s` Python package is designed for efficient coupling with the GHIREPOS operational software at 16WS.
-The core component is the `s2s_run.py` Python module, which contains the master script and `S2Srun` class.
+The core component is the `s2s_run.py` Python module, the master script containing `S2Srun` class.

 ## Configuration